LePips/SFIcons/README.md

 var body: some View {
     SFIconView(sfIcon: sfIcon)
-        .fontWeight(.heavy)
-}
+        .fontWeight(.heavy) // The SFSymbol font will be heavy }
 ```

 ### Customization

-An icon can be a defined `SFSymbol` or `String`.
-The view can fit about 2 uppercased characters comfortably.
+An icon can be a defined SFSymbol `systemName` or `String`, about 2 uppercased characters can fit comfortably.

 | `.sfSymbol("figure.run")`  | `.string("😂")` | `.string("SJ")` |
 | ------------- | ------------- | ------------- |